itaysnir/itaysnir.github.io/_posts/2024-05-19-pwncollege-file-structs.md

 ## Overview

 Recall how file descriptors work. \
-An `fd` is just an entry within the `process file table` in the kernel.
+A `fd` is just an entry within the `process file table` in the kernel.
 The `process file table` entries contains pointers to the kernel's `global file table`, which aggregates all open files within the system.
 An entry within the `global file table` contains the `file struct`, as well as `inode ptr`, `offset` (where in the file we're currently accessing) and more. \
 Every time we would issue `read, write` operations, a context switch would be performed, and all of the above dereference chain would be triggered - non trivial amount of work.

 File streams are a libc optimization mechanism.
 The most notable API - `fopen, fread, fwrite`.
 Instead of working on `fd`s, they operate on file streams. \